ExpectozJJ/PerSpect-Ensemble-Learning/README.md

 ## Protein-protein complex
 Before the representation, the atom coordinates from each protein-protein complex needs to extracted accordingly to its element specific combinations e.g. mut_binding_C_C.pts.
+The atom coordinates in *.pts can be generated from the original TopNetTree code 10.24433/CO.0537487.v1.

 ## Persistent Spectral (PerSpect) representation and Feature generation